-- In “Kamado-san”, combine the rice with the dashi, sake, soy sauce, and salt.
-Spread the shimeji mushrooms on the surface, followed by the peeled and chestnuts.
-Let the rice soak in the liquid for 20 minutes.
+- In “Kamado-san”, combine both kinds of rice with the water, mirin, and salt.
+Add the cooked azuki beans and sweet potato cubes.
+Let the rice soak for 20 minutes.

-- Cover “Kamado-san” with both lids and cook over medium-high heat for 13-15 minutes or until 2-3 minutes after the steam starts puffing from the top lid.
+- Cover “Kamado-san” with both lids and cook over medium-high heat for 13-15 minutes, or cook until 2-3 minutes after the steam starts puffing out of the top lid.

 About the measurements used in our recipes

 For rice measurement, traditional Japanese rice measurement is used.